 Cariad Pet Therapy

 We provide the local community with volunteers and their dogs to offer therapeutic visits and companionship.
-We visits schools, care homes and people socially isolated in the community and offer staff well-being sessions.
+We visits schools, care homes, hospitals, people socially isolated in the community and offer staff well-being sessions.

 We also provide Readaloud visits to schools where the children read stories to the dog out loud.
 This encourages children to read in a relaxing and non-judgemental way and is shown to improve their overall literacy and confidence.

 We also provide 1:1 goal orientated sessions with children with autism & special needs.

 We are not-for-profit registered Community Interest Company and we are affiliated to

 Animal-Assisted Intervention International.
 We take referrals from PAVS & The British Red Cross for socially isolated individuals.